ccardea/osy-site/samkhya/tattvas.md

 The root prakriti is not a product of any other cause.
 Seven, which are Mahat, Ahamkara, and five Tan-matras, are both mother principle and product.
 Products only are sixteen.
 Purusa is neither mother principle nor product.

 ### Perspective
-The author has enumerated the twenty-five tattvas or principles that make up both the entire natural world and the self, along with their order of evolution.
+The author has enumerated the twenty-five tattvas or principles that make up both the natural world and the self, along with their order of evolution.
 The enumeration is as follows
 - The root Prakriti
 	- Mahat
 	- Ahamkara